oduameh/hydra/docs/docs/how-to/commit-blueprint.md

 **Prerequisites**: Access to the hydra-node repository, and the `hydra-node`, `hydra-tui`, `cardano-cli`, and `curl` binaries.

 ## Step 1.
 Prepare the environment
-Initiate a Cardano-node on the pre production network:
+You can use `cardano-cli` to create a _blueprint_ transaction from some `UTXO` you own.
+First, initiate a Cardano-node on the pre-production network:

  ```shell
  ./testnets/cardano-node.sh ~/code/hydra/testnets/preprod